mautic/mautic-typo3/README.md

 ## Known Issues
 ### TYPO3 Form Builder
-Want to map to a field (e.g. "contact email") but can't find it?

-Currently, only 30 Mautic custom fields are offered in TYPO3's field mapping.

--> You can use Mautic's field sorting as a workaround, thus control which fields are offered.
+* "Mautic Property Type" currently not working: Mautic field mappings are currently not possible through the TYPO3 UI, only for the pre-defined fields in template "Simple Contact Form"

 ### Form Framework: Currently limited support
 * Make sure to use Predefined Form from Prototype "Mautic Form"
 * Recommended: Use template "Simple Contact Form"
-* Mautic field mappings are currently not possible through the TYPO3 UI, only for the pre-defined fields in template "Simple Contact Form"
-* "Mautic Property Type" currently not working
 * Mautic-side changes in form are NOT sync'd back to TYPO3
 * TYPO3-side changes (fields, field properties, form type, ...) after creation are NOT sync'd to Mautic
-* A form is created in Mautic even if no finisher "Send to Mautic form" is selected (only "Create Contact")
+* Make sure to use finisher "Create Mautic Contact"
+* Use "Send to Mautic form" only if you wish to send to a different form ID

 ### Tags
 If a visitor lands directly on a page with a Mautic tag, it may happen that the tracking cookie has not yet been set.